 Ticks are parasitic mites which feed on the blood of mammals and birds.
 The little bloodsuckers attach to the skin and during feeding can spread harmful bacteria and diseases such as lymes disease.
 They can be found in dense woodland and long grass, finding their host as they brush through vegetation.
 When your dog runs through grass they can easily pick up one of these pesky parasites.
 If a tick attaches you may feel a small lump in your dog’s fur which could be as small as a seed or large as a baked bean.
 They have 8 legs and if you look closely you should be able to see them underneath the body.
 Tick season (when ticks are most active) is March – September.

-Conventional treatment options
+Conventional tick treatment options

 Conventional control methods include spot-on treatments and oral tablets.
-These are effective methods which use pesticides to poison and kill the tick.
+These use pesticides to poison and kill the tick.
 In a spot on solution or chemical collar, the pesticide is spread through your dog’s fur.
 The oral tablets kill the tick by poisoning it via the dog’s bloodstream when it feeds.
 Many dog owners share concerns regarding the harmful effects of these toxins and chemicals on our pets – and us!
-Ticks (and fleas) are becoming resistant leading to stronger doses being used in such medications.
-In 2021 US Congress demanded a recall of the popular Seresto collar after the American Environmental Protection Agency received 75,000 incident reports including almost 1700 deaths since the product was introduced in 2012.
+Ticks (and fleas) are becoming resistant, leading to stronger doses being used in such medications.
+In 2021 US Congress demanded a recall of the Seresto collar after the American Environmental Protection Agency received 75,000 incident reports including almost 1700 deaths since the product was introduced in 2012.
 Pet owners reported symptoms such as vomiting and diarrhoea, tremors and seizures, alongside various skin reactions including fur loss.